 The instances of Arabic words from the root: waaw, qaaf and yaa (و ق ي) occurs 258 times in the Quran, in 8 derived forms having similar meanings according to their morphological and grammatical forms while we know that an Arabic word may have a range of meanings depending on context, which is a key concept to understand the message coded in the Arabic text of the Quran:

 Note: The above table is populated with data obtained from the corpus.quran.com

 258 instances rooted from: waaw, qaaf and yaa (و ق ي) can broadly be grouped into 3 forms: 182 as the verb, 24 as the noun and 52 as the participle form.
 17 instances of taqwaa meaning “righteousness” in the noun form and 49 instances of muttaqeen meaning “righteous” in the active participle form have already been reviewed to understand the message in different context in the Quran being crucial for us to attain righteousness with God.
-However, 166 instances of ittaqaa in the verb form meaning “to be righteous” or “to fear” found in 157 verses across 42 suras are being reviewed to understand how we can become righteous as well.
+However, 166 instances of ittaqaa in the verb form meaning “to be righteous” or “to fear” found in 157 verses across 42 surahs are being reviewed to understand how we can be righteous as well.

 Instances of ittaqaa

 Out of 166 instances of ittaqaa meaning “to be righteous or to fear” found in 157 verses across 42 suras in the Quran, 43 instances found in 40 verses across 2 surahs are described below:

 [2:21] O you the people, you shall worship your Lord, the One who has created you and those before yourselves that you may be righteous (la’`allakum tattaquuna).